dhh1128/sivanea.com/cordimancy/bonus-prologue.md

 ---
 <em>(This takes place a century or more before the main action in the novel.
 I ended up omitting it to simplify, but it does provide interesting backstory.)</em>

 Gorumim snuffed his torch, allowing umber shadow to swallow the sandstone.
 While he blinked to adjust his eyes, the throb of drums subsided, further sapping energy from desert air that had already lost daylight’s broil.
-By morning the temperature would be well below osipi tolerance—it was one reason they met so soon after sundown.
+By morning the temperature would be well below osipi tolerance &mdash; it was one reason they met so soon after sundown.

 He stepped forward, saw starlight glittering in a dozen pairs of eyes.